 What is a ZIP file?

-File compression is an incredibly important part of the digital workspace.
-We can send more data at faster speeds than has ever been possible, which is why ZIP files are such a popular tool for businesses all across the world.
-But a ZIP file?
+File compression is an important part of the digital workspace.
+ZIP files use compression to send more data at faster speeds than has ever been possible.
+This is why ZIP files are such a popular tool for businesses all across the world.
+But what exactly is a ZIP file?

 How do ZIP files work?

-ZIP files encode information into fewer bits—thereby reducing the size of the file or files—by removing redundant data.
-This is what’s referred to as “lossless data compression,” which ensures all of the original data is kept intact.
+ZIP files encode information into fewer bits by removing redundant data.
+This “lossless data compression” ensures all the original data is intact.
 Let’s look at a quick example to explain how this works.

 Imagine a file that contains the following sentences: